 What problems do consumers face?

 Consumers are confused by the stream of incomparable and diverse environmental information.
 59% think that product labels do not provide enough information, and 48% think that labels are not clear.

 About half of European consumers think it is not easy to differentiate between environmentally friendly and other products and only about half of them trust producers' claims about environmental performance.
 This also influences their readiness to make green purchases.

 Interested in more insight about consumers?
 Read the Eurobarometer.

 The Single Market for Green Products initiative proposes a set of actions to overcome these problems:

 The three-year testing period was launched through an open call for volunteers.
-Details on the ongoing pilots are available on the Product Environmental Footprint and the Organisation Environmental Footprint sites.
+Details on the ongoing pilots are available on the Environmental Footprint pilot pages.

 Stakeholders have the possibility to sign up to follow the development of Product Environmental Footprint Category Rules (PEFCRS) and Organisation Environmental Footprint Sector Rules (OEFSRs) that are relevant for them on the Environmental Footprint Wiki.